 As we are an Independent school only our pupils whose places are funded by their Local Authority are entitled to Pupil Premium or PPP.
 All of our pupils have struggled in mainstream education and as such all of our focus is on helping these disadvantaged children raise their attainment levels.
-We have a number of pupils who receive this PPP and about the same amount of pupils who have left Local Authority Care who do not.
-These pupils are not eligible for funding as do not have an Education Health Care Plan (EHCP) despite having varying levels of developmental trauma, social and attachment related difficulties.
+We have a number of pupils who receive this PPP and a number of pupils who have left Local Authority Care who do not.
+These pupils are not eligible for funding as they do not have an Education Health & Care Plan (EHCP) despite having varying levels of developmental trauma, social and attachment related difficulties.

-We have decided therefore that each academic year we will decide on one weekly therapeutic intervention that will be appropriate for those pupils in receipt of the PPP.
-The PPP income we receive from LEA's will then be topped up by us to allow for ALL of our pupils who have left Local Authority Care (funded and un-funded) to receive that same weekly individual or group therapy.
+We have decided therefore that each academic year we will decide on interventions that will be appropriate for those pupils in receipt of the PPP.
+The PPP income we receive from LEA's will then be topped up by us to allow for ALL of our pupils who have left Local Authority Care (funded and un-funded) to receive that same intervention.

 Furthermore each year we will ring-fence a small percentage of that income to be allocated towards staff training and development.